ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

    that day.
 Email traffic tends to flow in spurts, not at a constant level throughout the day, and so a volume seen during any time slice cannot be extrapolated across a 24 hour period.
-Waiting until the end of the day to decide which messages to either quarantine or reject goes against all best practices and exposes the mail-receiving organization to vectors of abuse, and so we must approximate the population and sample sizes on the fly.

-   The pseudocode shown above is an example of that approximation, relying on a random number generator to effectively produce a number between 0 and 99, inclusive.
-If that number is less than the value of the "pct" tag, then a message producing a DMARC "fail" result will
+Waiting until the

-Herr (ed) & Levine (ed) Expires 13 December 2021               [Page 29]
+Herr (ed) & Levine (ed) Expires 18 December 2021               [Page 30]

 Internet-Draft                  DMARCbis                       June 2021

+   end of the day to decide which messages to either quarantine or reject goes against all best practices and exposes the mail-receiving organization to vectors of abuse, and so we must approximate the population and sample sizes on the fly.

-   be subject to the DMARC policy in question; if not, it will be subject to the lesser policy.
-Over time and given enough iterations of the pseudocode, this should produce a roughly uniform distribution of all values across the range.
-However, mathematics teaches us that this roughly uniform distribution cannot be guaranteed to produce the desired result.
+   The pseudocode shown above is an example of that approximation, relying on a random number generator to effectively produce a whole number between 0 and 99, inclusive.
+If that number is less than the value of the "pct" tag, then a message producing a DMARC "fail" result will be subject to the DMARC policy in question; if not, it will be subject to the lesser policy.
+Over time and given enough iterations of the pseudocode, this should produce a roughly uniform distribution of all values across the range, which we will refer to going forward as "the pool".
+However, mathematics teaches us that the pool cannot be guaranteed to produce the desired result.

-   This kind of sampling is known in mathematics as a Binomial Distribution, and it can be expressed by the following function, known as a probability mass function (PMF):
+   The sampling done to honor the "pct" tag is known in mathematics as a Binomial Distribution, where a number of independent samples of the pool are taken, with each one having the same probability of producing a number that is less than the value of the "pct" tag.
+A Binomial Distribution is expressed by the following function, known as a probability mass function (PMF):

                  n!         x          n-x
      f(x) = ----------- *  p  * (1 - p)